Spay & Neuter

 In this country alone, an estimated 5 million animals will be sentenced to death this year because they are unwanted.

-Last year, in Washington County alone, approximately 70% of the animals that came into the CC Porter Animal Shelter did not leave alive.
+Last year, in Washington County alone, approximately 9% of the dogs and 48% of the cats that came into the CC Porter Animal Shelter did not leave alive.
+More than 550 cats were euthanized and more than 75 dogs.

 These numbers may seem hard to believe, but not when you consider that 2 breeding cats can create 13,000 offspring in 9 years, and 2 breeding dogs can be responsible for almost 200 puppies in 4 years.